srinivas-maddikunta/brightspot-cms/docs/developers-guide/installation/advanced.rst

    Tomcat deploys the Brightspot platform.

-2. | In a web browser, access Brightspot at ``http://localhost:<port>/<contextPath>/cms``, where:
-   | *port* is the port number that you specified in context.xml.
+2. | In a web browser, access Brightspot at ``http://localhost:<port>/cms``, where *port* is the port number that you specified in context.xml.
-   | *contextPath* reflects the name of the WAR file, for example: ``http://localhost:8080/bsPlatform/cms``.

 \

-.. note:: If the name of your WAR file is ROOT.war, then do not specify a context path, for example ``http://localhost:8080/cms``.
+.. note:: If the name of your WAR file is not ROOT.war, then specify a context path, for example ``http://localhost:8080/my-bsp-application/cms``.

 The Brightspot login page appears.
 This is the default landing page.